rustc_middle/

 34use crate::ty::{

-35 self, AdtDef, CanonicalUserType, CanonicalUserTypeAnnotation, FnSig, GenericArgsRef, List, Ty,
+35 self, AdtDef, CanonicalUserType, CanonicalUserTypeAnnotation, FnSig, GenericArgsRef, Ty,

 36 TyCtxt, UpvarArgs,